 Next, search for scholarships related to the field of study you’re interested in.
 Do you want to study architecture, biology, medicine, fine arts?
 Search for a society website related to that type of field.
 From there, you may find scholarships related specifically to your interests and aspirations.

-- Then look for general scholarships – While more difficult to find, there are general scholarship opportunities unrelated to a specific field of interest or school, too.
+While more difficult to find, there are general scholarship opportunities unrelated to a specific field of interest or school, too.
 For example, check out Sallie Mae’s Bridging the Dream Scholarship for Graduate Students.
-This one awards graduate students who creatively tell their story a $20,000 scholarship.
+This one awards graduate students who creatively tell their story a $10,000 scholarship.
 (Surprise!
 I’m a former recipient!)

 - A new winner is drawn each month.

 - Takes less than 2 minutes to enter.

 No purchase necessary.
 Void where prohibited.
 Odds of winning depend on number of entries received.
 Ends 12/31/2024.

 Reflecting on my path to grad school, and my decision to pivot, I asked a mentor of mine about the difficulties of predicting determining the trajectory of one’s career.
 Her response continues to resonate with me: "In this time of your life, do what you are really passionate about.
 It tends to put you in a direction that will open other doors later."